 Since loadUI is so interactive, reproducing the tests can be difficult.
 Use a screen recorder like Wink (which is free) to be able to replay your tests and see what caused the service to crash.

 LoadUI has support for test cases.
 Break up your tests into smaller test cases; you can always start them all at once.

 If you have created functional tests in soapUI, you can simply run these in loadUI with the soapUI component.
 This way you don’t have to redefine the test another time in loadUI.

 LoadUI is not only free; it’s open-source, too.
 That means that you can write your own components, in Groovy, if you wish.
 Only you set the limits for what is possible in LoadUI!
 Read more about creating your own components here.

 Read more about loadUI, and download it here: Latest loadUI version

 This is a guest article by Henrik Olsson.

 Henrik is a software developer for loadUI from Stockholm, Sweden with an academic background in Distributed Systems and a passion for usability.
-He is experienced in teaching and thinks that most things can be easily explained, if well modeled and accurately targeted.
+He is experienced in teaching and thinks that most things can be easily explained, if well modelled and accurately targeted.

 I’m glad to share this open source load testing tool with my readers.
 LoadUI and soapUI are the best open source software testing tools from trusted company eviware (now SmartBear).
 If you are thinking to introduce load testing tool on your project try loadUI and soapUI (functional testing tool).
-Also I personally used soapUI for many projects and will soon cover it in a separate article.
+Also, I personally used soapUI for many projects and will soon cover it in a separate article.
 I love the power and beauty of these open source tools!

 If you used this tool and have some tips to share, please do it in below comment section.
-Also we would be happy to hear and answer your queries on loadUI.
+Also, we would be happy to hear and answer your queries on loadUI.